Gesee-y/Cruise/src/events/README.md

 `Notifier`s also provide reactive functions familiar to users of Rx-style libraries, including:

-* Throttling
-* Delays
-* Map
-* Reduce
-* Filtering
+* Delays: `notif.delay(duration, first)`. duration is in millinsecond and first is wheter there should be a delay before the first listener call
+* Map: `notif.map(fn, Return_type)`.
+Map the fonction fn to each change of `notif`.
+* Fold: `notif.fold(fn, Return_type)`.
+Accumulate value via the function `fn`.
+* Filtering: `notif.filter(fn)`.
+Filter only some change following the function `fn`

 ## Why Notifier?

-While there are many standard implementations of the observer pattern and reactive systems, `Notifier`s offer a new perspective: an event processing pipeline that allows greater runtime flexibility than more static solutions.
+While there are many standard implementations of the observer pattern and reactive systems, `Notifier`s offer a new perspective: an event processing pipeline that allows great runtime flexibility through composition rather than schedulers.

 Additionally, the Nim ecosystem lacks mature libraries for reactive programming, making `Notifier`s a valuable addition.